Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Animations from Warhead `AnimList` & `SplashList` etc. as well as animations created through map trigger `41 Play Anim At` now have the appropriate house set as owner of the animation by default.
 - Nuke carrier & payload weapons now respect `Bright` setting on the weapons always when appropriate (previously only payload did and only if Superweapon had `Nuke.SiloLaunch=false` *(Ares feature)*).
 - Self-healing pips from `InfantryGainSelfHeal` & `UnitsGainSelfHeal` now respect unit's `PixelSelectionBracketDelta` like health bar pips do.
+- Fixed the bug where the health bar of a unit being attacked by temporal weapons would not disappear after mouse hover, causing it to remain visible even when the mouse moved away.
 - Buildings using `SelfHealing` will now correctly revert to undamaged graphics if their health is restored back by self-healing.
 - Allow use of `Foundation=0x0` on TerrainTypes without crashing for similar results as for buildings.
 - Projectiles now remember the house of the firer even if the firer is destroyed before the projectile detonates.
 Does not currently apply to some Ares-introduced Warhead effects like EMP.